49ers take NFC West, No. 1 seed with 26-21 win over Seahawks - WHIZ News

 The road to the Super Bowl in the NFC will go through San Francisco for the first time since 1997 — by a matter of inches — after the 49ers beat the Seattle Seahawks 26-21 on Sunday night to clinch the NFC West title.
 San Francisco has home-field advantage throughout the conference playoffs after winning its first division title since 2012.

-And it was another chapter in growing list of classic, memorable games between the division rivals, with San Francisco claiming its first win in Seattle since 2011.
+And it was another chapter in a growing list of classic, memorable games between the division rivals, with San Francisco earning its first win in Seattle since 2011.

-But it took a costly delay-of-game penalty by Seattle, a tough tackle by San Francisco rookie linebacker Dre Greenlaw and a replay review before the 49ers could start to party.
+But it took a costly delay-of-game penalty by the Seahawks, a tough tackle by San Francisco rookie linebacker Dre Greenlaw and a tense replay review before the 49ers could start to party.

 “It’s pretty incredible, especially from the start of the season and the hearsay and everything of our team and what we were going to do, and to come out here and get the one seed, it’s a pretty nice feeling,” quarterback Jimmy Garoppolo said.